sympy/sympy/doc/src/guides/contributing/deprecations.md

 (deprecation-policy)=
 # Deprecation Policy

-This page outlines SymPy's police on doing deprecations, and describes the steps developers should take to properly deprecate code.
+This page outlines SymPy's policy on doing deprecations, and describes the steps developers should take to properly deprecate code.

 ## What is a deprecation?